• Skip to primary navigation

 Because the nutritional needs of most parrots are not specifically known, it’s difficult to determine exactly what a parrot should be fed.
 What is known however is that parrots seem to require a steady diet of fresh fruits and vegetables and some form of fiber to remain healthy.
 Parrots not receiving the proper nutrition will become ill, begin plucking it’s own feathers and give the owner many signs that there is an issue that needs to be addressed.

-Filed Under: Parrot Pet Tagged With: parrot food
+Filed Under: Birds, Parrot Pet Tagged With: parrot food

 Primary Sidebar